-I'm looking for colored marble tiles, but also would like to know... can we dye our whitish marble
+I'm looking for colored marble tiles to create a flower mosaic for our marble floor design, but can we dye our whitish marble

 after we cut the pieces of the mosaic puzzle?

-Do you have any marble tile dyeing information as well as information on the care and feeding of dyed marble?
+Do you have any marble tile dyeing information as well as information on the care and cleaning of dyed marble?

 Ha!
-Usually it's the other way around... get dye out
+Usually it's the other way around... people want to get dye out

 of marble.
 Or simply darken the overall color a bit.
 Yes, dyeing marble can be done